Adversarial Hubness in Multi-Modal Retrieval: Evaluation Without Defenses

 \subsection{Comparing Adversarial and Natural Hubs}

-In \Cref{fig:adv_dis} we show the frequency of gallery points being retrieved as the most relevant (indicated by the width of the plots) for different numbers of queries (y-axis) across text-to-image, image-to-image, and text-to-audio retrieval tasks.
-At a particular number of queries on the y-axis, $y$, a wider plot means there are more gallery data points retrieved $y$ times.
-As shown, the adversarial hub (in red) is retrieved as the most relevant gallery point an order of magnitude more frequently than any natural hub.
-On the MS COCO dataset with ImageBind embeddings, our adversarial hub was retrieved as the most relevant $21,918$ times while the natural hub with the most retrievals was retrieved only $102$ times: a $215\times$ gap in retrieval frequency.
-The retrieval frequency gap is smallest for the CUB-200-2011 dataset with OpenCLIP-ViT ($3.1\times$).
+\Cref{fig:adv_dis} shows the number of gallery points retrieved as the most relevant for different numbers of queries (y-axis) across text-to-image, image-to-image, and text-to-audio retrieval tasks.
+For a given $y$, width indicates the number of points retrieved $y$ times.
+Adversarial hubs (red) are retrieved orders of magnitude more often than natural hubs.
+On MS COCO with ImageBind, our adversarial hub is ranked as the top $21{,}136$ times vs.\ $102$ for the strongest natural hub ($\times 207$ gap).
+Even in the most robust case (CUB-200-2011, OpenCLIP-ViT), the gap remains $\times 1.9$.

-We clarify that the retrieval count for a natural hub should refer to the number of \emph{irrelevant} user queries that retrieve the hub as the most relevant result, rather than the total number of queries that retrieve it, as some queries may be relevant.
-For instance, in the case of the CUB-200-2011 dataset using OpenCLIP-ViT (where the gap between natural and adversarial hubs is smallest), a natural hub is, on average, relevant to 28 user queries.
-Therefore, while some clean gallery points are retrieved by up to 100 queries and thus classified as natural hubs with 100 irrelevant retrievals, their actual number of irrelevant retrievals may be closer to $100-28=72$.
+The natural metric to evaluate a natural hub is the number of \emph{irrelevant} queries for which it is retrieved.
+Robust retrieval systems actively aim to minimize this metric to reduce persistent false positives.
+In CUB-200-2011 using OpenCLIP-ViT (where the gap between natural and adversarial hubs is the smallest), a natural hub is relevant to 28 user queries on average.
+Even though some clean gallery points are classified as natural hubs because they are retrieved by up to 100 queries, the actual number of irrelevant retrievals is only $100-28=72$.
+By contrast, adversarial hubs are irrelevant by construction, turning hubness from a statistical phenomenon to an exploitable attack vector.

-These results show that, adversarial hubs are much more severe threats than natural hubs.
-This threat will increase drastically if attackers are able to craft multiple (e.g., $k$) adversarial hubs to poison the gallery data.